pawel-napieracz/cordova-plugin-onegini/docs/public/reference/mobileAuthentication/push/canHandlePushMessage.md

 <!-- toc -->

-When your application receives a push message, you can verify whether it handleable by Onegini Cordova Plugin.
+When your application receives a push message, you can verify whether it handleable by the Onegini Cordova Plugin.

 ## `onegini.mobileAuth.push.canHandlePushMessage`